Belgrade Theatre: Design and construction

 The Coventry City Architect's Department under Donald Gibson produced a model in 1944 that showed three interlinked theatres and cinemas arranged radially around a quarter circle shaped car park, centred roughly on the site of the Belgrade.
-Through the late 1940s and early 1950s it became increasingly clear that only one theatre was needed, so Arthur Ling began work on the building that stands there today.
+Through the late 1940s and early 1950s, it became increasingly clear that only one theatre was needed, so Arthur Ling began work on the building that stands there today.
 The south east elevation is reminiscent of Gibson's Broadgate House (1948–53) with an arcade of shopfronts underneath a brick-clad block of flats for visiting actors, with regular square windows framed with pale stone.
-Ling departed from Gibson's theme for the rest of the building though, with its north east flank of Portland stone and glass.
+Ling departed from Gibson's theme for the rest of the building though, with its northeast flank of Portland stone and glass.
 The north east elevation faces Belgrade Square, an open area with a fountain and some green space.
-When originally built the theatre had a covered entrance for people arriving in vehicles, which has since been removed.
+When originally built, the theatre had a covered entrance for people arriving in vehicles, which has since been removed.

 Ling utilised the gift of beech timber from Belgrade to panel the inside of the auditorium, which was fitted out in the style of the Royal Festival Hall.
 The Russian architect Arkady Mordvinov visited in 1958, and praised the theatre's "intimate note" as well as the quality of the acoustics in the auditorium.

 The extension opened in 2008 was designed by Stanton Williams, "contrasting [the] use of coloured renders and translucent panels" to "signal [...] presence within an evolving cityscape".
 It consists of a new seven-storey block to the north west of the existing theatre containing a 300-seat auditorium and additional rehearsal space.
 Its form and size aims to "[respond] to the scale of an adjacent new mixed-use development".
 The extension won a RIBA National award in 2008, and was described as "stunning" and "imposing" by the British Theatre Guide in 2007.

 Belgrade Square

-Belgrade Square sits with the theatre to its south east, and is faced by the Telegraph hotel from the north east.
+Belgrade Square sits with the theatre to its southeast, and is faced by the Telegraph hotel from the northeast.
 It contains a fountain of rectangular stepped pools and two sculptures.

 A Memorial to Bryan Bailey

-A Memorial to Bryan Bailey is a sculpture by Norelle Keddie originally produced in 1962.
+A Memorial to Bryan Bailey is a sculpture by Norelle Keddie, originally produced in 1962.
 It commemorates the death of Bryan Bailey, the theatre's first director, in a car crash in 1960.
 It was recast in bronze and placed on its current plinth in 2008.
 It sits between the fountain and the front of the theatre.